gurucomkz/swiftmailer-campaignmonitor-smtp-transport/README.md

-#Mailgun SMTP Transport for Swiftmailer
+# Campaignmonitor SMTP Transport for Swiftmailer for transactional emails

 ## Install